 Each year, the SFIC sponsors San Francisco's only Interfaith Thanksgiving Day Service which brings together people of diverse faiths for prayer and thanksgiving.
 The 12th Annual Interfaith Thanksgiving Day Service on Thursday, November 24, 2016 was hosted by the San Francisco Swedenborgian Church.
 The offering collected at this service is used to offset the costs of the Interfaith Winter Shelter.
 (Program)

 For the past several years, the SFIC has collaborated with St. Mark's Lutheran Church in co-hosting the City's only Interfaith World AIDS Day Service.

-This year's service, "Where Our Hope Is," was held on Sunday, December 4, 2016 at Congregation Sha'ar Zahav and was organized by Calvary Presbyterian Church, Old First Presbyterian Church, St. Mark's Lutheran Church and the SFIC.
+Last year's service, "Where Our Hope Is," was held on Sunday, December 4, 2016 at Congregation Sha'ar Zahav and was organized by Calvary Presbyterian Church, Old First Presbyterian Church, St. Mark's Lutheran Church and the SFIC.
 (Program)

 Annual Interfaith Memorial for the Homeless Dead

 Every December, collaborating with the SF Night Ministry, the SFIC hosts the "Interfaith Memorial for the Homeless Dead" at the Civic Center.
 Religious leaders of different faiths offer prayers for the homeless who have died during the past year, and their names are read.
-This year's memorial service took place on Wednesday evening, December 21, 2016 at the Civic Center Plaza.
+Last year's memorial service took place on Wednesday evening, December 21, 2016 at the Civic Center Plaza.
 (Program)